LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/create-template.rst

 In this chapter, you will construct some small practice projects to help you learn how to implement Razor templates.

+..
+TODO: Add notes about changes made to the project between controllers and views
+         Maybe add a dedicated starter code branch to help students make this refactor too?

 Hello Views
 -----------